You needn’t cure your own salmon for this salad recipe, nor do you have to grow your melon – though the former certainly helps.

 A new salad recipe?

-Like a perfectly common tomato and cucumber Greek-ish salad – but pomegranate seeds are thrown on top, so it’s a new recipe.
+For instance, a perfectly common tomato and cucumber Greek-style salad, but pomegranate seeds are scattered on top, so it’s a 'new' recipe.
 It’s not, it’s a Greek salad with random pomegranate seeds.
-Have you ever seen a Greek throw pomegranate into their salad?
+Have you ever seen a Greek put pomegranate into their salad?
 No, they have different applications for the purple jewels.

 Classic salads are the best